Aims and values

 - develop a growing understanding of, and respect for, the environment.

-The child and the curriculum
+Children and the curriculum

 In teaching and learning continuity and progression is ensured.
-Robust assessment and record-keeping informs further curricula planning and teaching to meet children’s individual learning needs.
+Robust assessment and record-keeping informs further planning and teaching to meet children’s individual learning needs.